Harold Holt

 Holt became prime minister in January 1966, elected unopposed as Liberal leader following Menzies' retirement.
 He fought a general election later that year, winning a landslide victory.
 The Holt government continued the dismantling of the White Australia policy, amended the constitution to give the federal government responsibility for indigenous affairs, and took Australia out of the sterling area.
 Holt promoted greater engagement with Asia and the Pacific, and made visits to a number of East Asian countries.
 His government expanded Australia's involvement in the Vietnam War, and maintained close ties with the United States under President Lyndon B. Johnson.
 While visiting the White House, Holt proclaimed that he was "all the way with LBJ", a remark which was poorly received at home.

 In December 1967, Holt disappeared while swimming in rough conditions at Cheviot Beach, Victoria.
 He was presumed dead, although his body was never recovered; his disappearance spawned a number of conspiracy theories.
 Holt was the third Australian prime minister to die in office.
 He was succeeded by Country Party leader John McEwen on an interim basis and then by John Gorton.
-His death was commemorated in a number of ways, among them by the establishment of the Harold Holt Memorial Swimming Centre in Melbourne, and the Harold E. Holt Naval Communication Station in Exmouth (Western Australia).
+His death was commemorated in a number of ways, among them by the establishment of the Harold Holt Memorial Swimming Centre in Melbourne, and the Harold E. Holt Naval Communication Station in Exmouth, Western Australia.

 Early life

 Birth and family background

-Holt was born on 5 August 1908 at his parents' home in Stanmore, New South Wales, a suburb of Sydney.
+Harold Edward Holt was born on 5 August 1908 at his parents' home in Stanmore, New South Wales, a suburb of Sydney.
 He was the first of two sons born to Olive May (née Williams; formerly Pearce) (Note: Holt's mother was born Olive May Williams.
 His maternal grandmother had remarried after the death of her first husband, James Henry Williams, and her children took the name of their stepfather, Arthur Pearce.) and Thomas James Holt; his younger brother Clifford was born in 1910.
 His parents had married seven months before his birth, in January 1908.

 Holt's mother was born in Eudunda, South Australia, and had Cornish, English, German, and Irish ancestry; her sister was the actress Vera Pearce.
 Holt's father had trained as a schoolteacher in Sydney and was working as a physical education teacher at the Cleveland Street School in Surry Hills at the time of his son's birth.
 His paternal grandfather Thomas Holt Sr. owned a large farming property in Nubba, and was twice elected mayor of nearby Wallendbeen.
 He was more distantly descended from James Holt, a cobbler from Birmingham, England, who arrived in New South Wales in 1829.